jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   - darkGrey is a dark grey color
   - white is white
   - black is black
+- def_fontSize_rayWidg: default font size to use (20)
 - def_macRoundness_rayWidg: controlls how round the
   rectangles are on a Mac or when `-DMAC` is used during compile time
-- def_maSegments_rayWidg: segments is used in drawing rouned rectangles in raylib, no idea what does
+- def_macSegments_rayWidg: segments is used in drawing rouned rectangles in raylib, no idea what does
   - only appies to a Mac or when `-DMAC` is used during compile time